AndrewWPhillips/HexEdit/HexEdit/Graphics/Readme.txt

 Pliers
 ------

 Pliers.cdr is a Corel Draw file containing the source image for the HexEdit icon/logo.

+It was created using Corel Draw's vector editing tools (spline etc).
+For example, one handle was simply created by drawing a bezier line with 3 bezier points and width of 10 mm.
+It was then converted to an outline using Arrange/Outline To Object, then one end was made round by adding a point and making the lines into curves and rounding the points.
+Finally, the other handle was created using the Windows/Dockers/Transformations/Scale and reflecting about a vertical axis.

-It is used as the source of several .BMP files as described below.
+Pliers.cdr is used as the source of several .BMP files as described below.

 - created a high-resolution bitmap (PliersBlack.png) of 1400x2100 pixels
   - make white areas transparent before resizing to get edges antialiased with background